Logically, there is no need for chapters in novels at all. You, the writer, could start the book on page one and keep going right to the end…

 The first thing to say is that if you have no good reason to include a prologue in your novel, don’t.

-The opening of a work of fiction is all about hooking the reader and keeping them reading - and prologues, however exciting or crucial to the story they might be, are still a barrier that the reader has to get beyond before the story-proper begins.
+The opening chapter of a work of fiction is all about hooking the reader and keeping them reading.
+A prologue, however exciting or crucial to the story it might be, is still a barrier that the reader has to get beyond before the story-proper begins.

 Or if a novel begins with discovery of an Egyptian tomb, the prologue might take place thousands of years earlier when the king was buried.